Coulomb Correlation and Information Entropies in Confined Helium-Like Atoms: Conclusion

 \section{Conclusion}

 { }

 In this work, we determined the expectation values of the energy, $\langle E \rangle$, and the informational quantities $S_r$, $S_p$ and $S_t$, for the confined H$^{-}$, He and Li$^{+}$ atoms (ground states) confined at the centre of an impenetrable spherical cavity.
+The informational quantities were calculated using the two-electron probability densities normalized to unity.
 For this, we have employed three different variational wavefunctions.

 We obtained more accurate results of $\langle E \rangle$ using the wavefunctions that better take account of Coulomb correlation.
 The correlation term $\gamma(r_{12})$ goes losing importance when the confinement increases.
 The $\langle E \rangle$ values tend to the results of the unconfined system when $r_c$ goes to infinity.
 On the other hand, the energy values experience a considerable increase when $r_c$ value diminishes.
 The obtained $\langle E \rangle$ values have a good agreement with found results in literature.